 We hope that if you were thinking of carting with your dog of any breed then you have found the above of some use.
 As we said at the onset our direct experience is all with one breed but many things are common to all dogs.
 If you feel we may be able to help further then by all means contact us and if we’ve helped to convince you to have a go then we’re sure that with the right practice, advice, encouragement and some good events and company you’ll be able to take great pleasure and pride from your carting, not to mention the great friends and social life you’ll collect along the way!.

 Most importantly of all your dogs will enjoy it too.

 Jeanette and Stephen Green

 Lane Farm, 49, Carr Road, Deepcar, Sheffield, South Yorkshire.
 S36 2PR

 If you have come to this page cold and wonder what on earth we’re talking about then it is suggested you go to the report pages on this web site ands look at the Garden Party and Working Day reports particularly where you will find lots of photos of Bernese carting in all its forms.
 The links below will point you towards lots of more useful information.

-Finally, these are all links to excellent and informative sites from carting groups in the UK.
+Finally, these are all links to other carting sites from carting groups in the UK.
 You can find places to ask for further guidance and events where the carters will be parading where they will be pleased to meet you and show you their dogs and carts and give you direct good advice on how you could start carting.